 There is something that inspires play, intuition, and deliberateness when you dive into blending essential oils and creating a healing final product.
-We call our blends potions, because we believe they contain a little magic.
+Let’s call these blends potions, because we believe they contain a little magic.

 What is an essential oil and how do they work?